zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_monitoring/_index.md

 ## Onboarding Azure Monitor

-* First, create a new resource group where all the resources mentioned above will be deployed.
-Please, run the below command, replacing the values in brackets with your own.
+* (Optional) If you already have a resource group with Azure Arc-enabled servers, please, proceed to the next step.
+Otherwise, create a new resource group for the scenario deployment and then, onboard your Azure Arc-enabled servers to that resource group.
+To create a new resource group, please, run the below command, replacing the values in brackets with your own:

     ```shell
     az group create --name <Name for your resource group> \